-First and foremost, your master branch should always be stable.
+First and foremost, your main branch should always be stable.
 Only merge work that is finished and tested (for example, on a different branch).
 If your project is collaborative, then it is a good idea to merge changes that others make into your own work frequently or share your changes with your collaborators.
 If you do not do it often, it is very easy to merge conflicts that arise (next section).

 When changes are made to the same file on different branches, sometimes those changes may be incompatible.
 This most commonly occurs in collaborative projects, but it happens in solo projects too.
 Say there is a project that contains a file with this line of code: